 In the fuzzy front-end of Innovation, when does this technique make the biggest impact?
-Start by narrowing your scope using a solid Problem Statement that highlights pain-points of the current experience.
-Rather than boiling the ocean for inspiration, your Challenge Statement will prompt the 'what if?' questions that guide divergent brainstorming.
+Start by narrowing your scope using a solid problem statement that highlights pain-points of the current experience.
+Rather than boiling the ocean for inspiration, your challenge statement will prompt the 'what if?' questions that guide divergent brainstorming.
 It may not be magic, but I still find it amazing how untapped ideas emerge by adding some constraints to the creative process.

 Example: You are concerned about increasing water scarcity and want to reduce usage in the home.
 What if you lived in a world where showers are no longer available -how do you clean yourself?
 Think of things that you have seen in the past that ‘clean’ themselves.
 Lizards occasionally shed their old skin as they grow.
 Self-cleaning ovens burn off food spills.
 Cats use their sandpaper tongues to clean their fur.
 Can we apply any of these principles to a personal cleaning device or product?
 At this point we are looking for quantity, so leave your judgements for later.

 Looking for a shortcut to cross-category inspiration?
-See how Smart Trendboards can be incorporated into your team’s Cross-Pollination workflow during our live webinar on September 14th, at 1pm EST. We will be walking through an example that can be used for groups spread across time zones or sitting in the same room.
+See how Smart Trendboards can be incorporated into your team’s cross-pollination workflow during our live webinar on September 14th, 2017 at 1pm EST. We will be walking through an example that can be used for groups spread across time zones or sitting in the same room.

-During the stakeholder research and need statement development phases, the project focus is still being developed.
+During the stakeholder research and need statement development phases, the project focus is still somewhat nebulous.
 We believe that once the need statement and provocative challenge statements have been created, the strategic focus is narrow enough to provide a new lens through which to see the broader world.
 This is when good cross-pollinators make the biggest impact looking outwardly or inwardly for inspiration that can fuel an amazing ideation session.